-Year 6 Planning Overview Autumn Spring Summer

-Topic title A Child's War Discovery and Exploration My heart in Mexico Drivers (past present future) Past: What was the impact of WWII on the lives of children?
+Year 6 Planning Overview Autumn Spring Summer Topic title A Child's War Discovery and Exploration My heart in Mexico Drivers (past present future) Past: What was the impact of WWII on the lives of children?
 Present: How is war impacting the lives of children today?
 Future: How can we protect future children from war?
 Past: What discoveries were made when explorers first travelled the worlds Present: Who are our modern-day explorers and where do they explore? (link to space y5) Future: Where will humans go next and how will we evolve?
 Past: What did we learn from the Mayans?
 (Pok-a-tok, chocolate, calendar, gods etc) Present: How has life changed for people from this area?
 (Mexico) Future: The Mayans ended due to draught.
 How can we stop this from happening to others?
 Global themes covered Equity and Diversity - why are people not treated equally? (persecution) Human Rights - everyone has the right to be free Environment - What can we do to help our environment? (icecaps) Aspiration - What are your aspirations?
 No limits Being Healthy - Healthy heart Technology - clocks, building, chocolate Charity Link Personalised by school Visit/ experience linked to the topic Eg Holocaust Centre - Joint?
-Residential - Bude Eg West End Theatre - The Lion King & Natural History Museum Eg Warning Zones Overall outcome for topic (showcase) Personalised by school Eg Presentation to parents to share my project Personalised by school Eg Create an animation to show evolution of man over time including how they think our bodies will evolve in the future Personalised by school Eg Pop-up gallery showcasing topic Hook Personalised by school Personalised by school Personalised by school Key Text suggestions Goodnight Mister Tom Once Rose Blanche Anne Frank Otto Autobiography of a Bear Letters from the Lighthouse Carrie's War The Lion and the Unicorn Our Castle by the Sea The Explorer Boy in the Tower Ice Trap Shackleton's Journey Inside the Beagle The Origin of Species Charles Darwin Around the World Adventure Island Moth Wonder Some Places more than others Rain player The Maya Infographics The Chocolate Tree The Great Kapok Tree The Corn Grows Ripe The History detectives: Mayan Civilisation English/Phonics Suggestions Newspaper - related to war Explanation Poetry mountains (Dreadful Menace Literacy Shed) Diary (Day of The Dead Festival)
+Residential - Bude Eg West End Theatre - The Lion King & Natural History Museum Eg Warning Zones Overall outcome for topic (showcase) Personalised by school Eg Presentation to parents to share my project Personalised by school Eg Create an animation to show evolution of man over time including how they think our bodies will evolve in the future Personalised by school Eg Pop-up gallery showcasing topic Hook Personalised by school Personalised by school Personalised by school Key Text suggestions Goodnight Mister Tom Once Rose Blanche Anne Frank Otto Autobiography of a Bear Letters from the Lighthouse The Explorer Boy in the Tower Ice Trap Shackleton's Journey Inside the Beagle The Origin of Species Wonder Some Places more than others Rain player The Maya Infographics The Chocolate Tree The Great Kapok Tree

-Historical story (Otto Newspaper Ernest Shackleton Persuasive letter (Little Freak

-Autobiography of a Bear or the (Shackleton's journey) Literacy Shed) Essay (Rain

-Arrival) Discussion on endangered Player)

-Narrative alternative ending animals (Can We Save the Poetry transition (Some place

-(Rose Blanche) Tiger?) more than others)

-Narrative on nature (The

-promise) Drama - production

-Charles Darwin Biography

-Writing C solition (

-Purposes Writing to persuade discuss Writing to discuss Writing to inform Writing to persuade Writing to discuss

-Mathematics White Rose Maths
+Carrie's War Charles Darwin Around the The Corn Grows Ripe The Lion and the Unicorn World Adventure The History detectives: Mayan Our Castle by the Sea Island Civilisation Moth English/Phonics Newspaper - related to war Poetry mountains (Dreadful Diary (Day of The Dead Suggestions Explanation Menace Literacy Shed) Festival) Historical story (Otto Newspaper Ernest Shackleton Persuasive letter (Little Freak Autobiography of a Bear or the (Shackleton's journey) Literacy Shed) Essay (Rain Arrival) Discussion on endangered Player) Narrative alternative ending animals (Can We Save the Poetry transition (Some place (Rose Blanche) Tiger?) more than others) Narrative on nature (The promise) Drama - production Charles Darwin Biography Writing Purposes Writing to inform Writing to persuade Writing to discuss Writing to entertain Mathematics White Rose Maths